dyk-work/NFT-DeFi-UI/README.md

-# Nativo NFT - User interface
+# NFT-DeFi - User interface

 Nativo NFT is a marketplace builded over NEAR Protocol.
 It is building the next generation of NFT-DeFi mechanism for NFT ecosystem.

-## Nativo NFT UI features
+## NFT-DeFi UI features
 1. View of collections [x]
 2. View of NFT Market [x]
 3. View profile [x]